SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
 This repository is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
+Having the same addresses for the same contracts deployed on multiple blockchains helps to make things more *simple* and *elegant* for both developers and users.

-There are many ways to achieve this, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
+There are many ways to do it, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
 It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you had made a bad decision, especially if many users are already using the contracts that you had deployed.

 This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from a **single-use account** that nobody owns and whose **private keys are unknown and not needed**.
 Regardless of who does the deployment, as long as the transaction bytecode remains the same, the contract will always get the same address on any EVM blockchain.
 This method is described in the [ERC-1820: Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) Ethereum standard in which the registry contract is deployed keylessly to an expected predetermined address.